astoeckel/cs245-f18/README.md

 # Unoffical material for the UWaterloo Course CS245 Fall 2018

-This repository contains some unofficial material for the University of Waterloo course CS245.
+This repository contains unofficial material for the University of Waterloo course CS245 taught in the fall term 2018.
 “Unofficial” means that there is absolutely no warranty that the material provided here is correct (i.e., it has not been checked by the main course instructors).
 Use at your own risk.

 Feel free to report mistakes either by emailing Andreas Stöckel (UWaterloo user name `astoecke`) or by opening an issue/pull request in this GitHub repository.